sudorandom/kmcd.dev/content/posts/2023_08_17_evepraisal-lessons-from-a-decades-long-project/index.md

 #### Other Changes
 Around this time I also fixed some usability issues.
 I tackled pricing for items that had a super low volume or couldn't be sold on the market by summing up the cost of the components that were needed to build that item.
 I added a percentage upcharge to that to factor in for build time and effort.
 In the end it made for a decent prices after some tweaking.

-In addition to re-implementing the existing parsers in Go, I also added a few more and improved on the "heuristic" parser that would try VERY HARD to find Eve Online types from the input.
+In addition to re-implementing the existing parsers in Go, I also added support for a few more formats and improved on the "heuristic" parser that would try VERY HARD to find Eve Online types from the input.

 The data migration was fairly extensive.
 I had a process that would re-parse every appraisal again to ensure that it could.
 I noted differences and eventually decided that it was good enough (or better enough) to do a final migration and flip over to the new site.
-Luckily, I tested enough for most users not to notice that it's a completely different website.
-I made some UI adjustments, which people noticed, but the fact that the entire thing was re-written was transparent to most users.
+Because this process was pretty slow I also optimized the parsers a bit at this time so this would go faster.
+I tested enough to ensure that when the day came that I swapped the website over to the new version most users didn't notice.
+I made some UI adjustments, which people did notice, but the fact that the entire thing was re-written was transparent to most users.

 #### Data Flow
 So let's put all of this together.
 Here's the basic dataflow diagram for Evepraisal: